Configure Which Barcodes Are Read#

 How to Calculate the Active Symbol Count#

-Calculating the active symbol count is symbology-specific as each symbology has a different understanding of what a symbol is.
-To learn how to compute the active symbol count for a particular symbology, consult the documentation on symbology properties.
+Calculating the active symbol count is symbology-specific as each symbology has a different symbol definition.
+To understand what a symbology’s default active symbol count range is and to learn how to compute the active symbol count for a particular symbology, consult the documentation on symbology properties.
 As an alternative, you can also use the Scandit Demo App in the iOS App Store, or Android Play Store.
 After you have installed the app, select the “Any Code” mode and scan the codes you are interested in.
 The active symbol count will appear on the result screen.

 Read Bright-on-Dark Barcodes#

 Most barcodes are printed using dark ink on a bright background.
 Some symbologies allow the colors to be inverted and can also be printed using bright ink on a dark background.
 This is not possible for all symbologies as it could lead to false reads when the symbology is not designed for this use case.
+Which symbologies allow color inversion can be seen in the documentation on symbology properties.
 When you enable a symbology as described above, only dark-on-bright codes are enabled (see SymbologySettings.isEnabled).
 When you also want to read bright-on-dark codes, color-inverted reading for that symbology must also be enabled (see SymbologySettings.isColorInvertedEnabled:

 const settings = new Scandit.BarcodeCaptureSettings(); const symbologySettings = settings.settingsForSymbology(Scandit.Symbology.Code128); symbologySettings.isColorInvertedEnabled = true;

 Some symbologies have a mandatory checksum that will always be enforced while others only have optional checksums.
 Enforcing an optional checksum will reduce false positives as an additional check can be performed.
 When enabling a checksum you have to make sure that the data of your codes contains the calculated checksum otherwise the codes will be discarded as they checksum doesn’t match.
+All available checksums per symbology can be found in the documentation on symbology properties.
 You can enforce a specific checksum by setting it through SymbologySettings.checksums:

 const settings = new Scandit.BarcodeCaptureSettings(); const symbologySettings = settings.settingsForSymbology(Scandit.Symbology.Code39); symbologySettings.checksums = [Scandit.Checksum.Mod43];